hudl/Mjolnir/README.md

 Mjolnir
 =======

-When bad things happen, Mjolnir
+When bad things like network partition or resource exhaustion happen, Mjolnir
-- isolates them from the rest of the application/system
+- isolates them from the rest of the application/system.
-- sheds load from failing downstream dependencies
+- sheds load from failing downstream dependencies.
-- fails fast back to the caller
+- fails fast back to the caller.

 Modeled after Netflix's [Hystrix](https://github.com/Netflix/Hystrix) library.